Chloe Hsu

 paper | code | slides | colab notebook

 Inverse folding aims to design sequences to fold into desired structures.
-To better learn inverse folding, we generated predicted structures for 12M protein sequences using AlphaFold2 and therefore augmented the training data by nearly three orders of magnitude.
-With this additional data, our new model is more accurate at structure-based sequence design, while also generalizing to a variety of more complex tasks, including the design of protein complexes, partially masked structures, binding interfaces, and multiple states.
+With 12M new predicted structures as additional training data, ESM-IF1 is more accurate at structure-based sequence design, while also generalizing to more sophisticated design tasks.

 project image